Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 While there are other 7mm cartridges that offer better ballistics and on-target energy (We’re looking at you, .280 Ackley), the Seven Mag’s popularity offers some major advantages.

 There is no shortage of high-quality, affordable hunting rifles chambered in 7mm Rem Mag.
 You can also find every type of factory load under the sun.
-Every major ammo manufacturer has 7mm Rem Mag in all their most popular big game lines, offering loads optimized for everything from hogs to dangerous game.
+Every major ammo manufacturer has 7mm Rem Mag under all their most popular big game lines, offering loads optimized for everything from hogs to dangerous game.

 The Seven Mag’s recoil may be a little rough for some, but it isn’t any harder to handle than the .30-06.